qchenevier/MBA_memoire/doc/reaction_organization.md

 **An hardware and software symbiose:** Infrastructure is to information as a bottle is to wine: the technology is the packaging that allows the information to be delivered to end consumers.
 A single copy of a film would be of little value without a distribution technology.
 Likewise, computer software is valuable only because computer hardware and network technology are now so powerful and inexpensive.
 The value of the Web lies in its capacity to provide immediate access to information.
 Using the Web, information suppliers can distribute up-to-date information dynamically from databases and other repositories [@Shapiro1999].

 Improved information infrastructure has vastly increased our ability to store, retrieve, sort, filter, and distribute information, thereby greatly enhancing the value of the underlying information itself.
 Content providers cannot operate without infrastructure suppliers, and vice versa.
 The information economy is about both information and the associated technology [@Shapiro1999].

-##### Innovation culture

-**Product innovation:** Some firms use digital transformation to connect their engineers more closely with global manufacturers or uses digital technology to connect designers closer to manufacturers, speeding the design-to-market cycle time [@Westerman2011].

-**Culture:** Some firms are able to use culture as a powerful asset.
-For some firms, entrepreneurial culture made digital transformation easier.
-Whereas unionized culture restricted change [@Westerman2011].

 #### Experimentation: real-time data and high quality digital platform